AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-vector-stores-retrieval.md

 ## Security Considerations for Vector Stores

 Enterprise vector stores present security challenges that are different from traditional databases.
-The primary concern is what has been called "embedding inversion"—the theoretical and practical ability to reconstruct the original text from an embedding vector.
+The primary concern is what has been called "embedding inversion", the theoretical and practical ability to reconstruct the original text from an embedding vector.

 For most practical enterprise deployments, embedding inversion is not a realistic attack vector against the embedding vectors themselves.
 Current embedding models produce high-dimensional representations where reconstruction is computationally impractical.
-However, the threat model matters: if vectors are stored in a system accessible to untrusted parties, the combination of vector similarity search and inference can reveal membership information—whether a specific document is in the database—even if the document text itself isn't returned.
+However, the threat model matters: if vectors are stored in a system accessible to untrusted parties, the combination of vector similarity search and inference can reveal membership information, whether a specific document is in the database, even if the document text itself isn't returned.

 The practical security controls for enterprise vector stores:

 **Access control at the retrieval layer.** Vector search results should go through the same access control checks as any other data retrieval.
-For multi-tenant deployments where different user groups should only retrieve documents from their namespace, enforce namespace isolation in the query filter—never retrieve across tenants and filter after the fact.
+For multi-tenant deployments where different user groups should only retrieve documents from their namespace, enforce namespace isolation in the query filter, never retrieve across tenants and filter after the fact.

 **Encryption at rest.** All four vector stores discussed in this post support encrypted storage.
 For compliance-sensitive environments (HIPAA, SOC 2 Type II), verify that encryption applies to both the vector data and the associated metadata fields.

 **Audit logging for similarity search queries.** Unlike SQL queries, similarity search queries don't have a natural human-readable representation in audit logs.
 Log the query embedding (or a hash of it), the number of results returned, the user identity, and the timestamp.
 The embedding itself can be stored encrypted for forensic purposes without being readable in normal audit review.

 **Tokenization and content filtering.** For RAG applications serving external users, the content retrieved by vector search should pass through a content filter before inclusion in the LLM prompt.
-Adversarial documents in the corpus can attempt to manipulate the LLM's behavior through retrieval—a technique called "indirect prompt injection."
+Adversarial documents in the corpus can attempt to manipulate the LLM's behavior through retrieval, a technique called "indirect prompt injection."
 Filtering retrieved content against a predefined allowlist of acceptable content patterns reduces this risk.

 ---

 ## Evaluating Retrieval Quality: Beyond "Does It Return Results"

 One of the most underinvested areas in production RAG and retrieval systems is systematic evaluation of retrieval quality.
-Teams often measure whether the system returns results, but rarely measure whether it returns the right results—and whether retrieval quality is stable over time as the document corpus and query distribution evolve.
+Teams often measure whether the system returns results, but rarely measure whether it returns the right results, and whether retrieval quality is stable over time as the document corpus and query distribution evolve.

 **Recall@K** is the primary retrieval quality metric: given a query for which the ground-truth relevant documents are known, what fraction of those relevant documents appear in the top K results?
 A Recall@10 of 0.85 means the system returns 8-9 of 10 relevant documents in its first page of results.